 What Is The Best Way To Keep My Kalanchoe Indoors?

 If you live in a place where the temperature changes drastically, it would be in your best interests to keep your Kalanchoe indoors.
 And why wouldn’t you?
 It is a lovely plant with beautiful blooms that show it can be a real centerpiece of a plant.
 Keeping it in a spot that gets a good amount of light is important as well.
-If you are unable to find a good spot in your home at this moment in time, check out this blog from Soltech Solutions detailing 20 different plant tables and shelves to see if you get some inspiration.
+The Grove™ grow bar light will allow you many storage options on shelving and countertops!

 What Issues Can I Have With A Kalanchoe?